PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:50:13
+Last updated: 2024-04-02 18:50:46
-Random Quote: Whenever something negative happens to you, there is a deep lesson concealed within it. - Eckhart Tolle
+Random Quote: Be miserable.
+Or motivate yourself.
+Whatever has to be done, it's always your choice. - Wayne Dyer